GrzegorzStary/Milestone1/readme.md

 ### Logo and Navigation Bar
 - Featured on all four pages
 - Navbar is responsive and shrinking to smaller size of fonts to fit text within a navbar on smaller screens.
+- On Small screen Home button is disappering, to comeback to Home user need to click Logo on the top of the page.
 - It allow users to navigate the page
 - Stays below main image
 - Logo is clickable and it will re-direct user back to the home page when clicked.